Charl88/foo_service/README.md

 I didn't want to spend too long debugging the serialization, and also re-read the task description which specified that it wanted the output in a string, so I opted to encode the Huffman output to base64 string representation and use the default json serializer.
 This part took another 10 minutes.

+Spent another 10 minutes reading more about raising errors with the nameko library and implementing some basic checks.

 Total time spent on the task was around an hour, including setting up the docker containers, testing everything, and writing up some documentation.